 Sam explains, ‘We knew that Elisabeth was going to be born disabled but nothing prepared us for the impact it would have on family life.
 As she got older, we struggled to lift her into the car, and there wasn’t enough space for the wheelchair and the whole family to travel together.
 What we needed was a car with ramped access so that Elisabeth could travel in her wheelchair, but that was also big enough for the whole family.’

 Sam approached Motability, who assessed the family’s needs, and gave them a grant towards a suitable Wheelchair Accessible Vehicle (WAV).
-Allied Mobility, a Glasgow-based conversion company, took a wheelchair accessible vehicle to the family’s home to demonstrate how it might help them and the rest, as they say, is history.
+Allied Mobility is a Glasgow-based conversion company.
+They took a wheelchair accessible vehicle to the family’s home to demonstrate how it might help them.
+The rest, as they say, is history.

-‘Everyone at Allied Vehicles and Motability were so helpful,’ explains Sam.
+‘Everyone at Allied Vehicles and Motability was so helpful,’ explains Sam.
 ‘Thanks to the new car we are mobile!
-Everyday tasks are so easy and Elisabeth loves to travel in her wheelchair – she can even push herself part way up the ramp.
+Everyday tasks are so easy and Elisabeth loves to travel in her wheelchair – she can even push herself partway up the ramp.

 ‘After we got the car, we went on our first family camping trip.
 We managed to pack up the tent, Elisabeth’s wheelchair and buggy, six people and all of the camping gear for the weekend and spend some quality time together – something we couldn’t have done without the new car.’

 ‘At Allied Mobility we understand that every customer has different needs.
-That’s why we’ve developed a wide range of Wheelchair Accessible Vehicles, including the Peugeot Expert Independence, which is specifically aimed at families and small groups.
+That’s why we’ve developed a wide range of Wheelchair Accessible Vehicles.
+Our range includes the Peugeot Expert Independence, which is specifically aimed at families and small groups.

 ‘It really is about increased independence for everyone.
 I’m really delighted that Elisabeth and her family are now able to get out and about when it suits them and even go on family holidays together with their own WAV.’

-Motability is a Registered Charity in England and Wales (number 299745) and is authorised and regulated by the Financial Conduct Authority (Reference number 736309).
+Motability is a Registered Charity in England and Wales (number 299745).
+They are authorised and regulated by the Financial Conduct Authority (Reference number 736309).
 Motability Operations Limited is authorised and regulated by the Financial Conduct Authority (Reference number 735390).

 If you would like to find out more about Motability and how we can help you or a member of your family, please get in touch.